-- The proposed Information and Communication Technology Region that will require acquisition of 14,500 acres of land in and around the city for the development of the IT sector.
-This will create additional 12 lakh jobs and thereby, increase population by 50 lakh (5 million).
+- The proposed Information and Communication Technology Region that will require an acquisition of 14,500 acres of land in and around the city for the development of the IT sector.
+This will create an additional 1.2 million jobs and thereby, increase population by 50 lakh (5 million).

 - According to the Institute of Public Health, 59 per cent of water supplied to Bangalore is not potable.
 The water from borewells and pipes (Cauvery) contain 8.4 per cent and 19 per cent of E. Coli bacteria respectively.